algolia/instantsearch-ios/doc/src/getting-started.md

 Your application lets the user search and displays results, but doesn't explain _why_ these results match the user's query.

-You can improve it by using the [Highlighting][highlighting] feature: InstantSearchCore offers a helper method just for that.
+You can improve it by using the Highlighting feature: InstantSearchCore offers a helper method just for that.
 At the top of your file, add `import InstantSearchCore`.
 Then, in your `cellForRowAt` method, add the following before the `return cell` statement:

 ```swift